Applied Palliative Nutrition Course

 Q: How much time should I set aside each week?

-A: Expect to spend 1–2 hours per week on self-directed learning, plus 1 hour for the live session (on weeks when they are scheduled).
+A: Expect to spend 1–2 hours per week on self-directed learning, and additional time for recorded guest lectures

 Q: Is this course relevant if I don’t work exclusively in palliative care?